DevopsAde/Devops_Project/Client Sever Architecture with MySQL as RDBMS/README.md

 - Then we connect to the MySQL console using the **`sudo mysql -p`** command.

+- Lastly, is giving the user permission over the Testing_db database.

 - Below are the commands used in creating a Database and a new user to grant full access to the database.

 ![Alt text](<Images/database creation.png>)